 Identify your strongest levers

 Identify your content or intangible assets that are the strongest in terms of reputation.
-Implement the successful strategy for other content channels.
+Implement a successful strategy for other content channels.
 Focus on the techniques that would produce the greatest improvement to your reputation.
-List out the techniques and address them in a serial manner.
+List out the techniques and serially address them.